eurusik/ratingo/apps/api/src/ARCHITECTURE.md

 1. Add job type to `*.constants.ts`
 2. Register queue via `BullModule.registerQueue()`
 3. Add producer (controller/service) with `@InjectQueue()`
-4. Add handler in worker
+4. Add handler in worker or create a pipeline class

 ### Add a New External API